jirilebl/webwork/rahw/README.md

 lightly edited) and control questions are asked throughout.

-For volume I, coverage is more or less reasonable for the non-optional bits, trying to get at least 2-3 questions per section (more for ones that take longer).
-A few sections only have 1 problem (3.6, 4.4, 6.2, 6.3) and a couple of sections do not yet have any problems yet (5.4, 5.5).
+For volume I, coverage is more or less reasonable for the non-optional bits, with at least 2-3 questions per section (more for ones that take longer).
+A couple of sections only have 1 problem (3.6, 4.4) and a couple of sections do not yet have any problems yet (5.4, 5.5).

 When I ran the course in Fall 2021, I covered non-optional bits of chapters 0-5